mohammedsherif23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. creating a script that list all local variables and enviroment variables and functions.

 6. creating a script that create a new local variable
+      Name: BEST; Value: School

+7. creating a script that creat a new global variable
+     Name: BEST; Value: School